SuryaTeja-aiml/QALR/Divisibility/problems.md

 **Answer:** $\boxed{23}$

+**Correct Answer: 23**

 ---

 ## **Question 16: Society Subscription Problem**

-A society collects money through subscriptions.
-The total collected is 720 currency notes of Rs.
-1000.
-Each person subscribes as many rupees as twice the number of subscribers.
-Find the number of subscribers.
+I collected some money by raising subscription for opening a society.
+If the whole amount collected by 720 currency notes of Rs.
+1000 denomination and each person subscribed as many rupees as twice the number of subscribers, then find the number of subscribers.

+**Options:**
+- [ ] 650
+- [ ] 550
+- [ ] 500
+- [ ] 600

 ### Solution: